torvalds/linux/Documentation/input/ff.rst

 Before you start, let me WARN you that some devices shake violently during the initialisation phase.
 This happens for example with my "AVB Top Shot Pegasus".
-To stop this annoying behaviour, move your joystick to its limits.
+To stop this ananalying behaviour, move your joystick to its limits.
 Anyway, you should keep a hand on your device, in order to avoid it to break down if something goes wrong.